Yashvanth Kondi

 Welcome!

-Problem: Can we achieve threshold ECDSA signing in three rounds?
+Problem: Can we achieve efficient threshold ECDSA signing in three rounds?

 Problem: Can we construct threshold Schnorr signing protocols that are resilient to state resets, while making only blackbox use of cryptography?